-Dog Emergency Care
+Dog Wound Care

 There are several reasons why you should look for professional help to deal with your dog’s emergency.
 Still, we wanted to guide our readers on what to do at home.
-You will find this information useful for both before and after taking your pets to the emergency center.
+You will find this information useful both before and after taking your pets to the emergency center.

 Your dog will always benefit from receiving professional help in these cases.
-However, depending on the severity of your dog’s emergency, they may need additional treatment.
+However, depending on the severity of your dog’s emergency, it may need additional treatment.
 Lacerations include deep cuts that may affect your dog’s muscles, tendons, and other tissues.